luss/luss-io/_posts/2024-12-01-timely-calendar-versioning.markdown

 ![calver](/img/calver.jpg)

-*[CalVer](https://calver.org) is a versioning convention based on your project's release calendar, instead of SemVer's arbitrary numbers.*

-As an example, Ubuntu uses a short year and zero padded month for it's main version susch as *24.04*
+[CalVer](https://calver.org) is a versioning convention based on your project's release calendar, instead of [SemVer's](https://semver.org) arbitrary numbers.
+As an example, Ubuntu uses a short year and a zero padded month for it's main version ala *24.04* is their latests LTS release from April of 2024.